infobip-community/infobip-api-rust-sdk/README.md

 ## 🚀 Usage
 To use the library, import the client and channel-specific models.
 Then create a client and call the associated functions.
-For example, te send an SMS, you can do this:
+For example, to send an SMS, you can do this:
 ```rust
 use infobip_sdk::model::sms::{Destination, Message, SendRequestBody};
 use infobip_sdk::api::sms::SmsClient;